RATE Excel Function

 And output will be 0.3253

-Below are the few error details which can comes in RATE in excel as the result if wrong arguments passed in the RATE in Excel.
+Below are the few error details that can come in RATE in excel as the result if wrong arguments passed in the RATE in Excel.

-- Error handling #NUM!: If the interest RATE do not converge to 0.0000001 after 20 iterations, then RATE excel function returns the #NUM!
+- Error handling #NUM!: If the interest RATE does not converge to 0.0000001 after 20 iterations, then the RATE excel function returns the #NUM!
 Error value.

 - Error handling #VALUE!: RATE excel function through a #VALUE!
 Error when any non-numeric value has been passed in the Rate formula in Excel argument.

 - You need to convert the number of period to month or quarter as per your requirement.

 - If the output of this function seems as 0 then there is no decimal value then you need to format the cell value to percentage format.

 This has been a guide to Rate Function in Excel.
 Here we discuss the Rate Formula in excel and how to use Rate function along with excel example and downloadable excel templates.
 You may also look at these useful functions in excel –